 Joint and Combined Degree Programs

-In addition to the Master of Arts degree, FIU’s Kimberly Green Latin American and Caribbean Center offers two joint-degree programs: the MA in Latin American and Caribbean Studies/JD with the College of Law and the MA in Latin American and Caribbean Studies/MBA with the College of Business Administration; and three combined-degree programs including the MA in Latin American and Caribbean Studies/PhD in Political Science, MA in Latin American and Caribbean Studies/PhD in International Relations and the MA in Latin American and Caribbean Studies/PhD in History with the Departments of Politics and International Relations and History respectively.
+In addition to the Master of Arts degree, FIU’s Kimberly Green Latin American and Caribbean Center offers two joint-degree programs: the MA in Latin American and Caribbean Studies/JD with the College of Law and the MA in Latin American and Caribbean Studies/MBA with the College of Business Administration; and four combined-degree programs including the MA in Latin American and Caribbean Studies/PhD in Political Science, MA in Latin American and Caribbean Studies/PhD in International Relations, MA in Latin American and Caribbean Studies/PhD in History, and MA in Latin American and Caribbean Studies/PhD in Global and Sociocultural Studies with the Departments of Politics and International Relations, History, and Global and Sociocultural Studies respectively.
 LACC also administers a partnership-degree program with the Joint Forces Staff College.
 Such programs enable students to receive two degrees simultaneously in substantially less time than would be required to earn each degree individually.

 MALACS/JD and MALACS/MBA Joint-Degree Programs